itskdhere/List-Meow/README.md

 - Real-Time:
     - Changes made from one device are reflected in real-time to all other devices logged in with the same account (No need to refresh the page).
 - PWA:
-    - Can be added to the home screen.
+    - Can be Installed as a PWA (Progressive Web App) on all devices with a web browser.

 # Tech Stack:
 - Frontend: